Businesses have many tools at their disposal for gathering audience feedback. Surveys and questionnaires are two of these methods.

 Your survey research spreadsheet may quickly span hundreds to thousands of rows.
 That’s far too much information to analyze with raw numbers alone.

-Charts and graphs are the best tools for resolving complexity in analysis.
-It’s the classic expression, ‘a picture is worth a thousand words’.
+Excel charts and graphs are the best tools for resolving complexity in analysis.
+It’s the classic expression, ”˜a picture is worth a thousand words.
 In data visualization, a chart is worth tens of thousands of numbers.

 ChartExpo charts are available both in Google Sheets and Microsoft Excel.
 Please use the following CTA’s to install the tool of your choice and create beautiful visualizations in a few clicks in your favorite tool.

 Let’s say you want to do a customer satisfaction survey.
-First let’s have a look on questions which you have asked to customers:
+First, let’s have a look at the questions that you have asked customers:

-Below are the responses (feedback) that are associated with each questions:
+Below are the responses (feedback) that are associated with each question:

 Once your data is ready in Excel it may look like below table: